JulienPeloton/lensingbiases/README.md

 Lensingbiases
 ==

-Computation of N0 and N1 biases in the context of CMB weak lensing.
+Computation of N0 and N1 biases in the context of CMB weak lensing (flat-sky approximation).
 Derivatives of N1 biases with respect to the lensing potential power-spectrum available.

 License: GNU License (see the LICENSE file for details) covers all files